Witness the excitement of the Iditarod Trail Sled Dog Race across Alaska!

 2015 Iditarod race starts March 7.

-Iditarod Trail Sled Dog Race - Program A
+Iditarod Trail Sled Dog Race - Guided Tour A

 Experience the Iditarod Trail Sled Dog Race with a local guide who provides insights about The Last Great Race on Earth, and activities surrounding it.
-Start with the Mushers Banquet.
-Next do some sightseeing around the Anchorage area, including a visit to the Anchorage Museum of History and Art as well as Alyeska Ski Resort where we take a scenic tram ride up the mountain.
-The next few days are spent watching the mushers in action with the ceremonial race in Anchorage, followed by the official race start in Willow.
-Also included is a flightseeing tour to Mt.
-McKinley with landing at an official race check point.
-Our finale is a private visit to Iditarod veteran Vern Halter's kennel to mingle with sled dogs and ride behind a team of sled dogs!
+Highlights include the Mushers Banquet, the race start, and a flightseeing tour to Mt.
+McKinley with a landing at an official race check point!
+Another highlight is a private visit to Iditarod veteran Vern Halter's kennel to mingle with sled dogs and go on a ride through the snowy wilderness!
+You will also experience some of the stunning scenery around Anchorage on your way to the Alyeska Ski Resort for a scenic tram ride up the mountain.

 Experience Iditarod - Official Race Start Program